sowcow/blog/content/posts/ivory-tower.md

 And then they have shown the stock chart adjacent to his face too...
 Continuing 2020+ pandemic is treating their stock price badly.
-It may be too late to short but who know - people with FOMO could jump right-in :).
+It may be too late to short but who know - people with FOMO could jump right-in (just kidding :).

 Anyway Later they shown marketing forecast charts to kind of correct the initial impression.